happy-san/dart-cacher/README.md

 > This is a modification of https://github.com/platelk/dcache, licensed under the MIT License.

-# Cache
+# Cacher

-Cache is a simple library to implement application caching in `dart` inspired by [gcache](https://github.com/bluele/gcache)
+Cacher is a simple library to implement application caching in `dart` inspired by [gcache](https://github.com/bluele/gcache)

 ## Features